Ben Reilly: Scarlet Spider

 Five years after leaving New York City, Ben Reilly discovers May Parker suffered a stroke and may not recover.
 He returns to New York City, leading to a confrontation with the original Peter Parker who at this time is bitter, angry, and prone to violent rages following recent traumatic events.
-After the two handle a hostage situation at the mental hospital Ravencroft Institute, Peter attempts to reclaim his humanity and Ben decides to remain in the city for a while.
+After the two handle a hostage situation at Ravencroft, Peter attempts to reclaim his humanity and Ben decides to remain in the city for a while.

 When Venom (Eddie Brock) goes on a rampage, Reilly decides to stop Venom, donning a red bodysuit along with a blue spider hoodie he buys at a museum.
-Armed with improved web-shooters he developed, he defeats Venom and is dubbed the "Scarlet Spider" by Daily Bugle reporter Ken Ellis (a name Ben dislikes at first).
-Ben and Peter later reunite and discover the Jackal is alive.
-After Seward Trainer finds indicators that Peter is actually the clone and Ben the original, Peter and Ben use his equipment and come to the same results.
-This leads into Maximum Clonage where the Jackal hopes to eliminate the human race with a new version of the Carrion virus and replace people with genetically improved clones.
-Initially feeling lost, Peter works with the Jackal and his new henchman, an evil clone called Spidercide.
-Eventually, Peter joins Ben in stopping the Jackal who seemingly falls to his death.
-Ben concedes he has no desire to be Spider-Man again since he has evolved into a different person.
+Armed with improved web-shooters he developed, he defeats Venom and is dubbed the "Scarlet Spider" by Daily Bugle reporter Ken Ellis.
+Ben and Peter later reunite and come to believe that Peter is actually the clone and Ben the original.

-After working with them to stop the Carrion virus, Scarlet Spider joins the New Warriors for a brief time and develops an attraction to teammate Firestar.
+Scarlet Spider joins the New Warriors for a brief time and develops an attraction to teammate Firestar.
 After a few more adventures, Peter is nearly killed in action and decides to retire as Spider-Man to be a better husband and father.
 He and Mary Jane leave New York City.
-During gang warfare between the second Doctor Octopus and Alistair Smythe, a holographic duplicate of the Scarlet Spider ruins Reilly's costumed reputation with a vicious rampage.
-Reilly decides to drop the Scarlet Spider identity.
+During gang warfare between Lady Octopus and Alistair Smythe, a holographic duplicate of the Scarlet Spider ruins Ben's reputation, causing him to drop the Scarlet Spider identity.